tigattack/Install-Telegraf-PoSH/README.md

 Ready to go!

-**\*** This little script is entirely safe.
+**\*** These commands are entirely safe.
 It instructs PowerShell to use TLS1.2 (allowing it to download from a secure (HTTPS) URL), downloads a ZIP of this repository to a temporary location, extracts the ZIP, removes the ZIP, moves this project into your destination directory, then removes the extracted directory.
 However, please also feel free to perform a manual download of all the files in this folder (except `README.md` and `.github`).

 ## Usage